ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

 ![](./images/Architect2.PNG)

+The performance of the system will be determined by the slowest block of your system.
+In this case, we are performing Compute Score on CPU and it takes about 370ms.
+Even if Hashes can be computed hypothetical in no time, the overall application will take at least 370ms.
+This should be our goalpoast for achieving perforamnce.

-Since Compute score is computed on the CPU and we can't accelerte this further, we can at the best hide the latency of transferring data from host to FPGA, Hashes compute and transferring data from FPGA to host.
+Since Compute score is computed on the CPU and we can't accelerte this further, we can at the best hide the latency of transferring data from host to FPGA, computing Hashes and transferring data from FPGA to host.
 These can be carried out in parallel with Hash functions.
+Further, tranferring data from host, computing Hashes and trasferring data from FPGA to host, all of these can also be overlapped.

-We do need inital data to be sent to kernel before Hash can be calculated and also the last set of Compute Scores to be calculated on CPU which can't be overlapped with compute of Hashes.
-So we can set the goal of computing the Compute score of 100000 documents closer to 400ms which is equivalent of 1400MB/400ms = approx 3.5GBs
+We can set the goal of computing the Compute score of 100000 documents closer to 400ms which is equivalent of 1400MB/400ms = approx 3.5GBs

 ### Estimate Hardware Throughput without Parallelization